Manual for Councils

 Financial remedies

-Some authorities have stopped making financial remedy and other payments by cheque.
-Some complainants may be reluctant to provide their banking details for a BACS payment or may not have a bank account.
+Some councils have stopped making financial remedy, and other, payments by cheque.
+Some complainants may be reluctant to provide their banking details for a BACS payment, or may not have a bank account.
 Authorities need to ensure there are suitable alternative payment methods in place to address this issue.

 Some remedies may require sign off by elected officials or senior officers.
-Organisations should ensure that approval can be given promptly to ensure agreed timescales can be met.
-For example, some councils have given officers delegated authority to agree and pay remedies of up to a specified amount to avoid delays.
+Councils should ensure that approval can be given promptly to meet agreed timescales.
+For example, some councils have given officers delegated authority to agree and pay financial remedies up to a specified amount to avoid delays.
 Higher amounts are then subject to approval from elected officials.

 LGO logogram